LexemLexem

 Evals that catch regressions

 Build test suites with typed inputs.
 Score with exact match, regex, or LLM-as-judge.
-Auto-flag scores that drop ≥5 points.
+Auto-flag scores that drop ≥5 points from the previous version.

 How it works